Here's what's in the bipartisan infrastructure bill – KION546

 READ: Bipartisan infrastructure plan 2,700-page bill

-However, the package would add $256 billion to the deficit over the next 10 years, the Congressional Budget Office said in a report released Thursday.
-This could upend the delicate dance underway to get the bill through the Senate since negotiators had promised it would be paid for.
+However, the package would add $256 billion to the deficit over the next 10 years, the Congressional Budget Office said in a report released last week.

-Senators are making amendments to the text and will then send it to the House for approval before the bill heads to President Joe Biden’s desk.
+The bill will now go to the House for approval before it can head to President Joe Biden’s desk.

 The package is far short of the $2.25 trillion proposal that Biden unveiled in March.
 That measure, known as the American Jobs Plan, included money for roads, bridges and public transportation, but it drew criticism from many Republicans for also making investments in areas not traditionally considered infrastructure, such as caregiving for aging Americans and workforce training.

-Note: This story has been updated Tuesday with the Senate’s passage of the bill.